flowsa/.github/.github/ISSUE_TEMPLATE/custom.md

 - [ ] Check hosting is on schedule and will be billed
 - [ ] Broken Link check

+### LIVE:  Campaign Monitor  (if applicable)

+- [ ] Does the subscribe form work and log people’s details in the correct subscriber list?
+- [ ] Has thank you page been set up on the website?

 ### Not relevant
 Drag any checkboxes not relevant below and tick them